tobyhodges/pangenomics-python-workbench/episodes/04-plotting.md

 {: .output}

-We define some sample data for which we want to create a histogram.
+We defined some sample data for which we wanted to create a histogram.
 ~~~
 data = [1, 2, 2, 3, 3, 3, 4, 4, 4, 4, 5, 5, 5, 5, 5]
 ~~~